 The battle began on 10 July when Luftwaffe chief Hermann Goering ordered attacks on shipping in the waters between England and France, as well as ports in southern England.
 The movement of Allied vessels in the English Channel was soon restricted as a result of British naval and aircraft losses.

-The clash was Germany’s attempt to achieve air superiority over southern England.
+The clash was Germany’s attempt to achieve air superiority over Britain.
 With this accomplished, the Nazis then hoped to be able to force Britain to the negotiating table or even launch a ground invasion across the Channel, a risky proposition for which air superiority was a precondition.

 But the Germans underestimated the RAF and this, coupled with some serious miscalculations, would prove to be their undoing in the battle for Britain’s skies.